project-oak/tink-rust/docs/RUST-HOWTO.md

 ### Generating New Keys and Keysets

-To take advantage of key rotation and other key management features, you usually do not work with single keys, but with keysets.
-Keysets are just sets of keys with some additional parameters and metadata.
+To take advantage of key rotation and other key management features, you usually do not work with single keys, but with keysets. `Keyset`s are just sets of keys with some additional parameters and metadata.

 Internally Tink stores keysets as Protocol Buffers, but you can work with keysets via a wrapper called keyset handle.
-You can generate a new keyset and obtain its handle using a KeyTemplate.
-KeysetHandle objects enforce certain restrictions that prevent accidental leakage of the sensitive key material.
+You can generate a new keyset and obtain its handle using a `KeyTemplate`.
+Keyset `Handle` objects enforce certain restrictions that prevent accidental leakage of the sensitive key material.

 <!-- prettier-ignore-start -->